Mast Cell Tumors

 - Stage IV: One or more tumors with metastasis in the skin with lymph node involvement.
 This stage is further divided into those that have no other signs (substage a) and those that have some other clinical symptoms (substage b).

 Although very uncommon, visceral MCT can occur in dogs.
-It is generally preceded by an undifferenciated primary cutaneous lesion.
-Consistent abnormalities include lymphadenopathy (enlarged lymph nodes), splenomegaly (enlarged spleen) and hepatomegaly (enlarged liver).
+It is generally preceded by an undifferentiated primary cutaneous lesion.
+Consistent abnormalities include lymphadenopathy (enlarged lymph nodes), splenomegaly (enlarged spleen), and hepatomegaly (enlarged liver).
 Bone marrow and peripheral blood involvement are common in cancerous mast cell tumors.
 Pleural and peritoneal effusions (excess fluid in the pleural cavity and peritoneum) comprising neoplastic cells have been observed.

-Treatment- Fine needle aspiration and cytology (FNAC) is first step in the diagnosis of mast cell tumors.
-Occasional MCTs (predominantly undifferentiated MCTs) must be diagnosed by other means like histopathology, special stains, etc. From the diagnosis it can found if the MCT is in a location that is amenable to wide surgical excision.
+Treatment- Fine needle aspiration and cytology (FNAC) is the first step in the diagnosis of mast cell tumors.
+Occasional MCTs (predominantly undifferentiated MCTs) must be diagnosed by other means like histopathology, special stains, etc. From the diagnosis, it can be found if the MCT is in a location that is amenable to wide surgical excision.
 If that is so, then the surgery should be performed right away.
 The excised tissue is given for assessment of histologic grade.
 FNAC is not adequate for grading, therefore histologic assessment is strongly recommended.
 Further diagnosis is performed only if the lesion is found to be undifferentiated with incomplete surgical margins.
 If it is found that the location of the lesion is not suitable for surgery, further diagnosis is performed for staging the disease.
-Complete staging includes cytologic assessment of regional lymph nodes, a complete blood count and buffy coat smear to establish peripheral mastocytosis, abdominal ultrasound with cytologic assessment of the spleen, or liver, thoracic radiographs and bone marrow aspiration.
+Complete staging includes cytologic assessment of regional lymph nodes, a complete blood count and buffy coat smear to establish peripheral mastocytosis, abdominal ultrasound with a cytologic assessment of the spleen, or liver, thoracic radiographs, and bone marrow aspiration.
 An incisional biopsy is performed to determine the histologic grade.
-The steps that comprise pre-surgical staging include standard geriatric preanesthetic blood work, needle aspiration cytology, of the regional node and abdominal ultrasound.
+The steps that comprise pre-surgical staging include standard geriatric pre-anesthetic blood work, needle aspiration cytology, of the regional node, and abdominal ultrasound.
 Thoracic radiographs are not adequate in determining metastasis.
-But they are very useful in ruling out unrelated disease processes or occult cardio pulmonary disease that can complicate anesthesia.
+But they are very useful in ruling out unrelated disease processes or occult cardiopulmonary disease that can complicate anesthesia.

 The extent of metastasis before surgery is determined by digital palpation.
 It can be improved by using diagnostic ultrasound, or computed tomography.

-There are three therapeutic options for a low grade or intermediate grade distal extremity MCT.
+There are three therapeutic options for a low-grade or intermediate-grade distal extremity MCT.
 The most aggressive option is amputation.
 In this case, surgical margins are wide, but the prognosis is very poor.
 The next option is external beam radiotherapy alone.
-Results indicated that dosages of 40-50 Gray results in a 1 year control rate in approximately 50% of cases.
+Results indicated that dosages of 40-50 Gray result in a 1-year control rate in approximately 50% of cases.
 More aggressive doses of 48-57 Gray might show improved results.
 The combination of surgery and radiotherapy is believed to be ideal for MCTs where wide surgical excision is not feasible.
 Veterinary literature has established that complementary use of surgery to achieve clinical stage 0 disease (ie, microscopically incomplete margins), followed by external beam radiation therapy has proved successful in controlling the disease up to 2 years in 85% to 95% of cases.
 Many oncologists suggest prophylactic nodal irradiation (PNI) for cytologically negative regional lymph nodes.
 In MCTs with minimal chance of metastasis, PNI has not proven successful.
-But for MCTs with high incidence for metastasis, PNI may have a positive outcome.
-However, dogs with low or intermediate grade tumors need to be monitored regularly.
+But for MCTs with a high incidence of metastasis, PNI may have a positive outcome.
+However, dogs with low or intermediate-grade tumors need to be monitored regularly.
 When planned curative surgery proves unsuccessful, a second local therapy is needed in the form of a second excision with additional wide margins for the surgical scar or adjuvant radiotherapy.
 In these cases, vets also take recourse to adjuvant chemotherapy, but with little success.
 It has been reported that dogs with incompletely resected MCTs show decreased survival rates.

 Ancillary therapy for the systemic effects of MCTs related to degranulation is sometimes suggested.
 The effects of histamine release can be blocked by giving H1 blocker diphenhydramine (2 to 4 mg/kg given orally twice daily) and the H2 blockers cimetidine (4 mg/kg given orally thrice daily) or rantidine (2 mg/kg given once daily orally).
 Another drug called Omeprazole (0.5 to 1 mg/kg given once daily orally) has proved effective in controlling clinical symptoms of gastrointestinal ulceration associated with gastrinoma.